top of page

 • Automated Reporting: Generation of Health Canada-compliant forms with a single click.

-• Integrated Medical Coding (MedDRA): Use of standardized medical terminology, as recommended by Health Canada, for accurate data analysis.
+• Integrated Medical Coding (MedDRA): Use of standardized medical terminology for accurate data analysis.

-• Analytics and Signal Detection: Dashboards and tools to help identify trends and potential safety signals for the Annual Summary Report.
+• Analytics and Signal Detection: Dashboards and tools to help identify trends and potential safety signals.

 Beyond Compliance: Turning Safety Data into a Strategic Asset